-Prerequisite: written petition stating the need for the course and including a preliminary bibliography, approved by the professor supervising the course and by the director of graduate studies.
+Prerequisite: written petition stating the need for the course and including a preliminary bibliography, approved by the professor supervising the course and by the Program Director.
 No more than 12 points of reading and research may be taken during a student’s graduate program, of which no more than 8 points may be taken during work on the master’s degree.

 Tutorial for students whose individual needs are not met by formal courses.
 A substantial research paper or final examination is required.